munificent/craftinginterpreters/book/hash-tables.md

 ^code allocate-store-hash (1 before, 2 after)

-The fun happens over at the callers. `allocateFunction()` is called from two
+The fun happens over at the callers. `allocateString()` is called from two
 places: the function that copies a string and the one that takes ownership of an existing dynamically-allocated string.
 We'll start with the first:

 ^code copy-string-hash (1 before, 1 after)